yjg30737/pyside-lang-comparison-graph/README.md

 Execute R, Go, Python, Rust, Julia performance test and show result with PySide graph to compare with each other

 ## Requirements
-* R, Go, Python, Rust, Julia for the test
+* R, Go, Python, Rust, Julia - for the test
-* PySide6 for graph GUI
+* PySide6 - for graph GUI
+* num2words - for show number as sstrin

 ## Usage
 * git clone ~